mattvchandler/asciiart/README.md

 * XPM (requires libxpm)

 Basic conversion is also supported for some formats with the `--convert` flag.
+Converted images are always as close to 32bit RGBA as supported by the format.
 Conversion can be done from any of the above formats to one of the following
 formats: